 No cash change is given for vouchers.
 Lost, stolen or expired vouchers cannot be replaced.

-Dan Dipert CTE Center 2101 Browning Dr., Arlington, TX 76010
+Dan Dipert CTE Center

-Grace Temple SDA Church 4200 E Berry St., Fort Worth, TX 76105
+Grace Temple SDA Church

-The five markets will be open in Arlington, Haltom City, Fort Worth and White Settlement at or near WIC clinics.
-All five Cowtown Neighborhood Markets will accept FMNP vouchers and the Lone Star Card (SNAP benefits) for eligible items as well as credit cards, debit cards, and cash.
-These markets will be held as before to support WIC clients through FMNP, but will now be open to the public and include:
+All Neighborhood Farmers Markets will accept FMNP vouchers and the Lone Star Card (SNAP benefits) for eligible items as well as credit cards, debit cards, and cash.
+These markets will be held as before to support WIC clients through FMNP, are open to the public, and include: